en62/chat-app/README.md

 ### Association
 - has_many :room_users
-- has_many :users, though: :room_users
+- has_many :users, through: :room_users
 - has_many :messages